ANANGH/SMART-MIRROR/modules/README.md

   - Available module instance properties
   - Subclassable module methods
   - Module instance methods

-- MagicMirror Helper Methods
+- SmartMirror Helper Methods
   - Module Selection

-- MagicMirror Logger
+- SmartMirror Logger

 ---

 ## General Advice

-As MagicMirror has gained huge popularity, so has the number of available modules.
+As SmartMirror has gained huge popularity, so has the number of available modules.
 For new users and developers alike, it is very time consuming to navigate around the various repositories in order to find out what exactly a certain modules does, how it looks and what it depends on.
 Unfortunately, this information is rarely available, nor easily obtained without having to install it first.
 Therefore **we highly recommend you to include the following information in your README file.**

 - A high quality screenshot of your working module
 - A short, one sentence, clear description what it does (duh!)
 - What external API's it depend on, including web links to those
-- Wheteher the API/request require a key and the user limitations of those.
-(Is it free?)
+- Whether the API/request require a key and the user limitations of those.

 Surely this also help you get better recognition and feedback for your work.

 ## Module structure

 All modules are loaded in the `modules` folder.
 The default modules are grouped together in the `modules/default` folder.
 Your module should be placed in a subfolder of `modules`.
-Note that any file or folder your create in the `modules` folder will be ignored by git, allowing you to upgrade the MagicMirror² without the loss of your files.
+Note that any file or folder your create in the `modules` folder will be ignored by git, allowing you to upgrade the SmartMirror without the loss of your files.

 A module can be placed in one single folder.
 Or multiple modules can be grouped in a subfolder.
 Note that name of the module must be unique.
 Even when a module with a similar name is placed in a different folder, they can't be loaded at the same time.